sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/OpenCV.md

 print(cv2.__version__)
 ```

-As a result the version of installed OpenCV has to be shown, like this:
+As a result, the version of installed OpenCV has to be shown, like this:
 <br/>`3.4.3`

 <br/>